 If you are Cambodian, immigration status is not the issue, but tax, registration, invoicing, VAT, and social-security questions still matter.
 If you are a foreign national, do not assume a tourist stay allows local work, local clients, or running a Cambodian business.

-The Royal Embassy of Cambodia in Washington describes the Business Type-E visa as a single-entry visa valid to enter Cambodia within three months from issue and allowing a 30-day stay on entry.
+The Royal Embassy of Cambodia in Washington describes the Business Type-E visa, Cambodia's business-purpose entry visa, as a single-entry visa valid to enter Cambodia within three months from issue and allowing a 30-day stay on entry.
 Its "who can apply" section lists people with an employment offer from Cambodia, an invitation from a registered Cambodian company or organization, or a business purpose from a registered company or organization.
 It also lists supporting documents such as an invitation letter from a company in Cambodia or a letter from the sending company.

-Foreigners who actually work in Cambodia may also need the correct work permit, employment card, business registration, or sponsored immigration status through the relevant Cambodian authorities.
-Cambodia does not currently offer a broad official digital nomad visa.
+Foreigners who actually work in Cambodia may also need the correct work permit and employment card, business registration, or sponsored immigration status through the relevant Cambodian authorities.
+Cambodia does not currently offer a broad official digital nomad visa in the way some countries do; rely on the current Cambodian visa or work-permit route that matches the actual work.
 Get advice before relocating to Cambodia while freelancing, especially if you will serve local clients or manage a local entity.

 Flexhire helps Cambodian freelancers find serious remote clients, structure engagements, manage contracts, and get paid through international rails such as Wise where available, Payoneer, Stripe where available, and crypto only where legally available.
 For clients, Flexhire creates a cleaner workflow than informal contracting: vetted talent, documented scopes, platform payment records, and a more professional separation between contractor and end client.